califf653/Final_Project_MUSA550/index.md

 ## Part 1 - Understanding Health: Looking statewide

 To understand health, I wanted to start by investigating the relationship between access to healthcare and health issues.
 To find this relationship, I used scatterplots.
 If the dots are generally trending up and right, it means that the more people without access to healthcare there are, the more incidence of that disease.
 I assume that a higher lack of healthcare means higher unemployment and higher poverty rates.
-Below I will show those relationships.
+Below I will show those relationships with Altair.
+Altair is best suited for this kind of analysis because it's interactive and cross-referential, which is helpful here when wanting to dive deeper into multiple cities and lots of points that are near each other.

+To

 ### Asthma